- •

 How to get from Antikythera to Athens (All Ports)

-Ferries from Antikythera to Athens allow foot passengers, and wheelchair accessibility is usually available.
+Ferries from Antikythera to Athens (All Ports) allow foot passengers, and wheelchair accessibility is usually available.
 To confirm specific services, please contact our support team.
-Make sure to arrive at the boarding gate at least 60 minutes before departure.
+We advise passengers to arrive at the boarding gate at least 60 minutes before departure.
 For added convenience, Flexi Cancellation and SMS Notification Packages are available during the booking process.

 When traveling from Antikythera to Athens (All Ports), luggage is typically included at no extra charge.